chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/incline-3d-composite-mixer-with-pbt-impeller/incline-3d-composite-mixer-with-pbt-impeller.rst

 Incline 3D Mixer with Pitched-Blade Turbine Impeller Using Composite Sharp-Immersed Boundary
 ============================================================================================

 The mixing of stirred tanks is a common chemical engineering problem that can be tackled through immersed boundary simulation.
-This example presents an incline impeller as a variation of :doc:`../3d-composite-mixer-with-pbt-impeller/3d-composite-mixer-with-pbt-impeller` to illustrate how to define the impeller motion in an arbitrary incline angle properly.
+This example presents an inclined impeller as a variation of :doc:`../3d-composite-mixer-with-pbt-impeller/3d-composite-mixer-with-pbt-impeller` to illustrate how to define the impeller motion with an arbitrary inclination angle properly.

 ----------------------------------